← Blog

 Branching instead of tracking

 This is what I built Quillium to do.
-Instead of tracking changes to a single version of your text, you branch.
-Select a sentence, fork it, write an alternative.
+Instead of tracking changes to a single version of your text, you do the branching: select a sentence, fork it, and write an alternative.
 Both versions live in the document, side by side.
 You can switch between them, compare them, fork again.
-Nothing gets destroyed, nothing gets buried in a diff.
+Where Track Changes asks “what changed?”, Quillium asks “what are my options?”

 Track Changes has its place

-But that’s proofreading.
-That’s copyediting.
-And yes, you could argue that copyediting is revision, that every stage of editing is part of the same process.
-Fair enough.
+But that’s proofreading or copyediting.
+And yes: while you could argue that copyediting is revision and that every stage of editing is part of the same process, there’s a reason writers talk about “revising” and “copyediting” as different activities.

-But there’s a reason writers talk about “revising” and “copyediting” as different activities.
-Revision is when you’re still figuring out what the piece is.
-Copyediting is when you already know and you’re cleaning it up.
-Track Changes is fine for the cleaning-up part.
-It’s the figuring-out part where it falls apart, and that’s where most of the actual writing happens.
+Revision is when you’re still figuring out what the piece is, whereas copyediting is when you already know and you’re cleaning it up.
+Track Changes is fine for the cleaning-up part, but it falls apart in the figuring-out part, and that’s where most of the actual writing happens.

 If Track Changes has been getting in your way more than helping, give Quillium a shot.